m0ng00se/MIT-SICP/Section-1.1/README.md

 $x \approx a - \frac{f(a)}{f'(a)}$

-In terms of numerical analysis, we can then write the following as an model for numerically approximating the zeros of an arbitrary function $f(x)$:
+In terms of numerical analysis, we can then write the following as a model for numerically approximating the zeros of an arbitrary function $f(x)$:

 $x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}$